PULLED PORK SANDWICHES

 sauce; 3 tablespoons cider vinegar; 3 cloves garlic,minced; and 1/4 teaspoon bottled hot pepper sauce in a medium saucepan.
 Bring to boiling; reduce heat.Cover and simmer for 15 minutes stirring occasionally.
 Use immediately or let it cool;cover and chill up to 3 days.Makes 3 1/2 cups

-The first time I made this I used a 2 1/2 pound pork loin roast that I already had in the freezer.It did not have much fat on it but the meat turned out very juicy.
+MY NOTES: The first time I made this I used a 2 1/2 pound pork loin roast that I already had in the freezer.It did not have much fat on it but the meat turned out very juicy.
 I have made this with larger roasts as well and it comes out just fine, without increasing the amount of liquid in the recipe.
 I like to reserve some of the cooking liquid and if the pork seems too dry add a little bit back in if need be.
 I also think that two cups of sauce is way too much for our tastes....so I suggest using a little at a time until you think you have enough.
 You can always serve the sauce on the side and add it to the sandwich as you go...that works well too....
 I have also used bottled barbeque sauce and it was great.
 My family enjoys a more "vinegary" BBQ sauce.
 One brand we love is called "Stubbs" and another is " Jim Beam", you can use your favorite one.
 We like to eat this with cole slaw on the sandwich..

+You can also use the meat with out the BBQ sauce for tacos and burritos.
 My youngest son like the meat on his sandwich and then BBQ sauce on the bun...picky,huh?

 This makes a lot and I usually put it in containers and freeze it for future meals......I like to serve these with baked beans on the side.